rs/rest-layer/README.md

 As you can see, the `id`, `created` and `updated` fields have been automatically generated by our `OnInit` field hooks.

 Also notice the `Etag` and `Last-Modified` headers.
-Those guys allow data integrity and concurrency control through the use of the `If-Match` and `If-Unmodified-Since` headers.
+Those guys allow data integrity and concurrency control *down to the storage layer* through the use of the `If-Match` and `If-Unmodified-Since` headers.
 They can also serve for conditional requests using `If-None-Match` and `If-Modified-Since` headers.

 Here is an example of conditional request: